lilywilko/mphys/README.md

 ## Work still to be done
 The following parts of this repository still require work/updating to reach their final state:
-- Implementing different output modes
 - General cleaning of existing code and more in-depth commenting throughout
-- Commenting out/removing parts of code used in testing